como-usar-y-crear-daemon-en-raspberry-pi

 How to Use and Create Daemon on Raspberry Pi

-Daemons perform essential tasks such as managing network services, handling print requests, or monitoring system resources.
+Daemons perform essential tasks, such as managing network services, handling print requests, or monitoring system resources.

 How Daemons Work

-2. Detachment from Terminal: The daemon detaches from the terminal that started it.
+2. Detachment from the Terminal: The daemon detaches from the terminal that started it.
 This means the process runs in the background and is not tied to a specific user session.

-How to Use Daemons on Raspberry Pi
+How to Use Daemons in Raspberry Pi

 You can use the following commands to control daemons: